plone/guillotina/docs/source/developer/fields.md

 ### Patch int field

-`PatchField` can also be used on `Int` field to increment, decrement or reset their original value.
+`PatchField` can also be used on `Int` fields to increment, decrement or reset their original value.

 ```python